OR WAIT 15 SECS

 Patients who currently receive a diagnosis of latent TB are treated for nine months with daily doses of isoniazid.
 Although effective, this treatment is very long and has major side effects on the liver.
 It is therefore common that patients do not complete treatment.
 Of course, this reduces the treatment's efficacy.

 The new therapeutic option studied by Menzies lasts only four months and causes a lot less liver damage.
 Patients therefore adhere better to their treatment regimens, which is a critical first step towards ensuring the efficacy of the medication.
-This study was conducted on 847 patients in
+This study was conducted on 847 patients in Canada, Brazil and Saudi Arabia.
+The results can therefore be generalized to a very broad population.

 Currently, rifampin is most often used to treat the active form of TB.
 More in-depth studies will be necessary to test the effectiveness of this medication against latent TB, but the study researchers consider this treatment option to be very promising.